 First, bring an extra set of clothes with a plastic bag for transporting muddy shoes home, so you can let little ones climb around without worrying about keeping the car clean on the way home.

 We like to bring lots of snacks or a lunch and some hand sanitizer: the overall distance of this route is short but there are so many interesting stops along the way that it could easily stretch into a most-of-the-day outing.
 This is a great outing for a group and is protected enough that it’s fun in both rain and shine.

 Start by parking in the Canyon Meadow Staging Area.
 There’s a fee in the summer but it’s free during the rainy season.
 The parking lot at the end of the road is small and fills early, but there are a couple of overflow lots further back along the road.
 There are bathrooms and trail maps at the end of the road.

-Walk along the unnamed trail past the bathrooms and into the valley.
-Almost immediately on your right you’ll see a small path into the redwood trees, to an Andy Goldsworthy-type of art creation area, a remnant of the Art in Nature festival that ran in the park from 2013 to 2015.
+Walk along the Stream Trail, unnamed in places, past the bathrooms, and into the valley.
+Almost immediately on your right, you’ll see a small path into the redwood trees, to an Andy Goldsworthy-type of art creation area, a remnant of the Art in Nature festival that ran in the park from 2013 to 2015.

 Visitors are free to create ephemeral sculptures using natural materials within the log borders.
 Fairy houses?
 Mandalas?
 A shelter for a resting squirrel?
 It’s all fair game…

 When you’ve had enough, wander back to the trail and head deeper into the valley.
 Hustle the kids quickly past the playground with a promise that they can return later if they have enough energy.
 Keep an eye out for banana slugs on the trail as well!